heleaf/SimpleTweet/README.md

 ## Notes
 - It was a challenging trying to add modularity to the code (a lot of reused callback functions between different buttons and imageviews)
 - Some of the different ways to interact with intents were confusing (startIntentForActivity, onActivityResult)
+- It was difficult to make layouts consistent (for me, some of the text fields still overlap with each other / appear in strange places, even with constraints)

 ## Open-source libraries used